logan-robbins/quadracode/TESTS.md

 ## Adding New Tests

-- New quick E2E scenarios belong under `tests/`.
-- New comprehensive E2E scenarios belong under `tests/e2e_advanced/`.
+- All new E2E scenarios belong under `tests/e2e_advanced/`.
+- Infrastructure smoke tests (still require the docker-compose stack) belong in `tests/e2e_advanced/test_foundation_smoke.py`.
+- Full-stack integration tests belong in the appropriate test module based on the feature area.
-- Reuse the helper utilities in `tests/test_end_to_end.py` or `tests/e2e_advanced/utils/` (compose orchestration, Redis helpers, etc.).
+- Reuse the helper utilities in `tests/e2e_advanced/utils/` (Redis helpers, agent management, metrics collection, etc.).
 - Every new test should:
-  1. Validate prerequisites (`require_prerequisites()`).
-  2. Bring up the compose stack (or reuse a running stack when coordinated across the suite).
+  1. Use the `docker_stack` fixture (or validate prerequisites for smoke tests).
-  3. Drive an observable workflow (sending messages, invoking tools, spawning agents, etc.).
+  2. Drive an observable workflow (sending messages, invoking tools, spawning agents, etc.).
-  4. Assert on real outputs (Redis streams, registry responses, container mounts, metrics).
+  3. Assert on real outputs (Redis streams, registry responses, container mounts, metrics).
-  5. Collect logs and tear the stack down in a `finally` block.
+  4. Collect logs and metrics for post-test analysis.
+  5. Use the advanced E2E utilities for timeouts, polling, and artifact capture.

 Any change to testing must keep these guarantees intact.
-If a faster signal is needed, introduce a new script or CLI command, but do **not** relax the full-stack coverage in this suite.
+If a faster signal is needed, add to `test_foundation_smoke.py`, but do **not** relax the full-stack coverage in the comprehensive suite.